NLnetLabs/rotonda/design docs/design-fiq.md

     // A query function (with an argument),
     // can be used like so:
     // search-asn for 31200;
-    query search-asn for asn in global.rib-in {
+    query search-asn for asn: Asn in global.rib-in {
         with {
             query-type: created-records {
                 time_span: last_24_hours()
             };
             format: json;
         }
-        search-my-asn for asn and then {
+        search-my-asn for asn: Asn and then {
             send-to: stdout;
         }
     }